 An interesting architectural design to incorporate into your Kaohsiunghenge photos is Kaohsiung’s Exhibition Center, which offers a different perspective of the alignment.
 This is where I ended up deciding to photograph the setting sun because the curvy design of the building is unique.

 Another architectural design to incorporate into your Kaohsiunghenge photos is Kaohsiung’s Port Cruise Terminal.
-I saw this building back in 2018 when it was in its infancy and construction just started on it.
+I saw this building back in 2018 when it was in its infancy, and construction just started on it.
 When I returned in 2025, I found it completed in all its grandeur.
-In person, it looked like a huge whale, but the building design is a silver-white hull with a towering chimney—making for a dramatic silhouette against the setting sun.
+In person, it looked like a huge whale, but the building design is a silver-white hull with a towering chimney, making for a dramatic silhouette against the setting sun.

-As cities around the world continue to develop grid infrastructure, and planning apps become more user-friendly, there are more cities discovering their own “henge” moments.
+As cities around the world continue to develop grid infrastructure and planning apps become more user-friendly, there are more cities discovering their own “henge” moments.
 From New York to Kaohsiung, these brief windows of perfect alignment remind us of the fascinating intersection between human engineering and celestial mechanics.

 Whether you are a photographer or simply admire beautiful natural phenomena, I encourage you to map out if your city has a “henge” event.
 You might discover magic happening right on your doorstep.
-After photographing both Manhattanhenge and Kaohsiunghenge, I now feel more determined than ever to continue my quest documenting these spectacular alignments around the world.
+After photographing both Manhattanhenge and Kaohsiunghenge, I now feel more determined than ever to continue my quest to document these spectacular alignments around the world.

-To keep up to date with everything I share, follow along on my social media and read up on what camera gear I use when I travel.
+To keep up to date with everything she shares, follow along on social media and read up on what camera gear she uses to capture the shot.